marvins/calc-app/README.md

 ### Run Application

-Run the following script to launch and run `terminus-calculator` on any `desktop` compiled system.
+Run the following script to launch and run `terminus_toolbox` on any `desktop` compiled system.

 ```bash
 ./scripts/cpp-run-app.sh